electron/electronjs.org-old/_posts/2017-03-03-electron-internals-building-chromium-as-a-library.md

 a library, and provides stable APIs based on Chromium's codebase.
 Very early versions of Atom editor and NW.js used CEF.

-To maintain a stable API interface, CEF hides all the details of Chromium and wraps Chromium's APIs with its own interface.
+To maintain a stable API, CEF hides all the details of Chromium and wraps Chromium's APIs with its own interface.
 So when we needed to access underlying Chromium APIs, like integrating Node.js into web pages, the advantages of CEF became blockers.